TheThingsIndustries/lorawan-stack-docs/doc/content/integrations/mqtt/_index.md

 <!--more-->

+## Multi-Tenancy

+On multi-tenant environments such as Cloud, application ids and other endoints include the tenant id, e.g `app1@tenant1`.
+On single tenant environments such as Open Source, the tenant id can be removed, i.e `app1`.

 ## Creating an API Key

 In order to use the MQTT server you need to create a new API key to authenticate.
 The Console provides the required connection information and can be used to create an API key for authentication.
 In your application select the **MQTT** submenu from the **Integrations** side menu.